 Top 5 things to do in Port Macquarie

 I would recommend spending 2-3 days to do justice to this place.
 Depending on the time of the year you are visiting, there are many things to do in Port Macquarie – I have compiled a list for you with my best picks for a visit.

 Port Macquarie Breakwall – a discovery stroll

 This is the first thing that comes to mind, the Breakwall with its painted rocks.
 Each rock has a story to tell and a message to give.
 Interestingly they are all different, funny, and quirky stories.
 Stroll along the walkway, browse through, take photos, sit on a rock to breathe in the ocean breeze and walk around on to Town Beach.

-Town Beach is the main beach in Port Macquarie, offering a multitude of activities, from yoga classes and morning beach workouts, from surfing lessons to a kids playground and picnic facilities, Town beach is a hub for outdoor activities to suit any visitor.
+Town Beach is the main beach in Port Macquarie, offering many activities, from yoga classes and morning beach workouts, from surfing lessons to a kids playground and picnic facilities.
+Town Beach is a hub for outdoor activities to suit any visitor.